fibretothepremises/etch-a-sketch/README.md

-Etch-a-Sketch by @fibretothepremises
+# 🎨 Etch-a-Sketch by @fibretothepremises

-as part of @theOdinProject
+this is a javascript etch-a-sketch 🎨 app I made.

+## Live site
+Have a play around on [the live site](https://fibretothepremises.github.io/etch-a-sketch/)

+---

-Assignment Details:
+## Assignment Details:

 1. Follow the instructions atop Odin’s Google Homepage project to setup a git repository for this project.